-From a mathematical perspective, the numerators and denominators of certain ratios are constructed in such a way that they can show both positive and negative values.
-This is particularly common for ratios that include net income items, which obviously are more prone to different business cycles and increased volatility.
+Numerators and denominators of certain ratios are constructed in such a way that they can show both positive and negative values.
+This can typically happen for ratios that include net income items.
 Therefore, the possible combinations in a ratio where positive or negative signs could get involved are illustrated as follows.